aimingoo/private-property/README.md

-The proposal is not tc39 formal now.
+The proposal is not tc39 formal now. but have a implement at [prepack-core with proposal-private-property](https://github.com/aimingoo/prepack-core/tree/proposal-private-property) ([@here](https://github.com/aimingoo/prepack-core/tree/proposal-private-property)).

+You can try testcase in current project ([@here](#testcases)).